Size-stochastic Knapsack Online Contention Resolution Schemes: Introduction

 \subsection{Related Work}

+The Generalized Assignment Problem (GAP), in the offline and deterministic problem setting, is APX-hard.
+The current best approximation factor for the problem is $1-1/e+\epsilon$ where $\epsilon\approx10^{-180}$~\cite{FV06}.

+Marchetti-Spaccamela and Vercellis~\cite{MSV95} initiated the study of the online knapsack problem.
+In their work, they showed that the competitive ratio of any algorithm becomes arbitrarily small for the general case.
+Therefore, in the online knapsack problem, it is common to make natural restrictions based on real-world situations.
+For example, in the context of scheduling and web advertising, it is often assumed that the value and size of each item follow known probability distributions~\cite{A14,ZN08}.

-The GMP and the KOCRS can be seen as generalizations of the classical prophet inequality problem~\cite{KS78} and the \emph{magician's problem (MP)}~\cite{A14}.
+The GMP and the KOCRS problem can be seen as generalizations of the classical prophet inequality problem~\cite{KS78} and the \emph{magician's problem (MP)}~\cite{A14}.
 The MP is a special case of the GMP, in which the size of each item is either $1/k$ or $0$.
 Alaei~\cite{A14} presented the $\gamma$-conservative algorithm, which attains the acceptance probability of $1-1/\sqrt{k+3}$ for the MP.
+Note that, in the MP and the GMP, each item can be accepted only when there is no possibility of overflow, which differs from our setting.

-In terms of designing a knapsack OCRS for the online generalized assignment problem, Jiang et al.~\cite{JMZ22} took a similar approach to ours.
-They investigated a knapsack OCRS problem under the assumption that the item sizes are informed upon arrival.
-Their ``best-fit'' algorithm places each item of each realization with probability $1/(3+e^{-2})\approx 0.319$.
-In contrast, our OCRS assumes that the size realization is determined only after insertion.
-We remark that, in our hard constraint setting, our algorithm only guarantees the acceptance probability with respect to only items, not pairs of an item and its realization.
+When constructing OCRSs for the online knapsack problem, a rounding technique that places each arriving item into the knapsack with a certain probability is often considered.
+Jiang et al.~\cite{JMZ22} studied the knapsack OCRS problem, assuming that the item size follows a probability distribution, but the size of the item is revealed before its allocation.
+Their best-fit algorithm places each item with probability $1/(3+e^{-2})\approx 0.319$.
+Note that, in our setup, the size is determined only after insertion.
+Our algorithms only guarantee the acceptance probability with respect to only items, rather than pairs of items and their size realizations.
+Consequently, our setup is more challenging as the size realization is determined only after the insertion of each item, but easier in terms of the acceptance probability guarantee not being dependent on the realization of items.

 Feldman et al.~\cite{FSZ21} provided a unified OCRS that can be applied to important families of constraints in online selection problems, such as matroids, matchings, and knapsacks.
-For a deterministic knapsack problem, their method gives a $0.085$-competitive algorithm.
-Their OCRS produces an extremely robust algorithm: it is feasible even against the almighty adversary---the strongest adversary model that generates inputs with complete knowledge of the algorithm, including the random behaviors.
+For a size-deterministic online knapsack problem, their method guarantees a $3/2-\sqrt{2}(\approx 0.0858)$-fraction of the offline optimal value in expectation.
+Their OCRS produces an extremely robust algorithm: their rounding technique guarantees a constant acceptance probability even against the almighty adversary---the strongest adversary model that generates inputs with complete knowledge of the algorithm, including the random behaviors.

 Adamczyk and W{\l}odarczyk~\cite{AM18} pioneered the study of OCRSs in the random order model.
 They provided a random-order contention resolution scheme for the intersection of matroids and knapsacks.
 Our problem assumes an adversarial order of arrival for the items rather than a random order.